Thomas Shaw (Methodist minister)

-Thomas Shaw was an English author and historian, born in Manchester in 1916 who spent thirty- four years in Cornwall as a Methodist minister.
+Thomas Shaw was a Cornish bard and historian, born in Manchester in 1916 who spent thirty- four years in Cornwall as a Methodist minister.
 He is best known as the author of many books on Cornish Methodism.
 In 1961 he was made a bard of the Cornish Gorsedd taking the bardic name 'Ystoryer Methysyeth' in recognition of his studies in Cornish Methodism.